-Recently there is much interest in the application of methods from the Theory of computation to evolutionary biology.
+A new and exciting direction of recent work in theoretical computer science is the application of methods from the field to evolutionary biology.
 Starting with the work of Christos Papadimitriou and Adi Livnat, there has been a concerted effort to use these techniques to analyze such diverse phenomena as: the algorithmic role of recombination to increase mixability, the evolution of modularity, and the evolution of complex adaptations.
 There is also work by Les Valiant and his students using tools primarily from learning theory to more broadly analyze evolutionary processes.
 In parallel, computer science theory has developed a novel method which has been applied in diverse areas of algorithms and complexity: the Multiplicative Weight Updates (MWU) method.
 The MWU method simply applies the MWU general-purpose online learning algorithm on problem-specific loss functions.
 The contribution of this thesis is to apply the MWU method and the algorithmic lens to make models in evolutionary biology.